zerospiel/docs/docs/admin-before.md

 ![Building a Credential](./assets/Credentials.svg)

 By abstracting everything out to create a standard `Credential` object, users never have to have access to actual credentials (lowercase "c").
 This enables the administrator to keep those credentials private, and to rotate them as necessary without disturbing users or their applications.
 The administrator simply updates the `Credential` object and everything continues to work.

-You can find more information on creating these `Credential`s in [the Credentials chapter](admin-credentials.md).
+You can find more information on creating these `Credential` objects in [the Credentials chapter](admin-credentials.md).

 ## k0rdent and GitOps